ItzUzi/CS3650-Project1/README.md

 For the prepending file, we are defining the destination address for the jump instruction.
 As stated earlier with the Jump Shifter file, jump instuction operates by replacing the lower bits.
 This allows the destination address for the jump instruction to form by concatenating the upper 4 btis of the current PC to the 26 bit address field in the jump instruction.
 Additionally a new multiplexor will be implemented to choose between the jump target, branch target, or to skip this step entirely and move on the code.

+## .mem Files

+The files instrn_memory, reg_memory, and data_memory represent the respective memories for the MIPS datapath.
+For instrn_memory, we have:

+00: add $t1, $t2, $t3
+04: lw $t1, $t2, 16'd4
+08: beq $t1, $t2, offset
+0C: add $t1, $t2, $t3
+10: or $t2, $t3, $t4
+14: sw $t1, $t2, offset
+18: j 0x20
+1C: add $t1, $t2, $t3
+20: or $t2, $t3, $t4

+Then converting to hex we have:

+00: 01 2A 58 20
+04: 8D 2A 00 04
+08: 11 29 00 01
+0C: 01 2A 58 20
+10: 01 4B 60 25
+14: AD 2A 00 04
+18: 08  00 00 20
+1C: 01 2A 58 20
+20: 01 4B 60 25

+This is what we will put in the instrn_memory.mem file.

+For reg_memory, you can find the contents of the file here.
+We put some initial data in there.
+This is the memory where the memory location corresponds to the particular register address.

+For data_memory, you can find the contents of the file here.
+We put some initial data in there.
+This memory is for load and store word.